josh-wong/remove-copy-folder-scripts/docs/02_configuring_scripts.md

 This document describes how to set up both the remove-folder script and the copy-folder script, and provides a reference for using Task Scheduler in Windows to automate this script.

-> **Warning**
->
+!!! warning

-> For the copy-folder script to work, the destination folder must not include a folder with the same name.
+    For the copy-folder script to work, the destination folder must not include a folder with the same name.
 Therefore, the purpose of the remove-folder script is to remove a folder with the existing name so that the folder in a different location can be copied.

->
-> If you are using GitHub or GitLab, only the changes between files should sync when committing changes to a branch.
+    If you are using GitHub or GitLab, only the changes between files should sync when committing changes to a branch.

 ## Configure the remove-folder script